yiliren/yiliren.github.io/_pages/about.md

 Services
 ======
-Technical Program Committee (TPC) Membership: IEEE INFOCOM 2025 Poster, IEEE Conference on Computer Communications (INFOCOM) 2024 Poster, 2025 International Conference on Computing, Networking and Communications (ICNC): AI and Machine Learning for Communications and Networking
+Technical Program Committee (TPC) Membership: INFOCOM DeepWireless 2025, IEEE INFOCOM 2025 Poster, IEEE Conference on Computer Communications (INFOCOM) 2024 Poster, 2025 International Conference on Computing, Networking and Communications (ICNC): AI and Machine Learning for Communications and Networking

 Reviewer for journals: IEEE Signal Processing Letters, Computer Networks: The International Journal of Computer and Telecommunications Networking, ACM Transactions on Computing for Healthcare, IEEE Transactions on Computers, Journal of the International Measurement Confederation, IEEE Journal on Selected Areas in Communications - Positioning and Sensing Over Wireless Networks, ACM Transactions on Sensor Networks, IEEE Transactions on Information Forensics and Security, Journal of Computational Design and Engineering, IMWUT/UbiComp, IEEE Sensors Journal, IEEE Transactions on Artificial Intelligence, IEEE/ACM Transactions on Networking, IEEE Transactions on Mobile Computing, IEEE Transactions on Dependable and Secure Computing, IEEE Internet of Things Journal, Sensors; also helped in reviewing papers of journals, such as IEEE Transactions on Information Forensics and Security, IEEE Communications Letters.